journishadolphin/journishadolphin/README.md

 Whether it’s building something in my **homelab**, fine-tuning monitoring tools, or exploring new sides of **DevOps**, I’m driven by my never-ending pursuit of curiosity and creativity.

-> 🧠 **SRE Motto:**
-> “If it moves, automate it.
-If it breaks, monitor it.
-> If it still breaks… that’s what the postmortem is for.”

 ---